PGT: Preimplantation Genetic Testing: Definition & Explanation

-Preimplantation genetic diagnosis, or PGD, is a procedure used during IVF to screen embryos for genetic or chromosomal disorders.
-Several days after fertilization occurs during IVF treatment, one cell is removed from an eight-cell embryo and screened for specific disorders.
+Preimplantation genetic testing, or PGT, is a procedure used during IVF to screen embryos for either specific known genetic disorders carried by the parents (PGT-M) or for aneuploidy, or abnormal numbers of chromosomes (PGT-A).
+Several days after fertilization occurs during IVF treatment, 5-8 cells are removed by an embryologist from the outer trophectoderm of a high-quality blastocyst and screened for specific disorders.

-PGD is ideal for couples or individuals concerned with passing a genetic disease or chromosomal abnormality on to their children.
-Patients who have experienced unsuccessful IVF cycles or recurrent miscarriages and/or have elected sex selection for medical reasons are also excellent candidates for PGD.
+PGT-M is ideal for couples or individuals concerned with passing a genetic disease or chromosomal abnormality on to their children (a “monogenic” disorder, such as cystic fibrosis, BRCA, or Huntington’s disease).

 IVF can be a challenging step on your journey to parenthood.
-In order to help you understand what is involved in IVF and PGD, we have provided a step-by-step breakdown of the preimplantation genetic diagnosis process:
+In order to help you understand what is involved in IVF and PGT, we have provided a step-by-step breakdown of the preimplantation genetic testing process:

-- PGD is also referred to as embryo screening.
+- PGT-A is also referred to as embryo screening.

-- PGD can detect genetic defects such as Huntington’s disease, Tay-Sachs disease, cystic fibrosis and much more.
+- PGT-M can detect genetic defects such as Huntington’s disease, Tay-Sachs disease, cystic fibrosis and much more.